-The SkyWheel is the prominent feature here, and relatively inexpensive.
+The SkyWheel is the prominent feature here.
+It’s relatively inexpensive.
 Take the family on a SkyWheel ride for unbelievable views of the Atlantic Ocean shoreline.

-There are numerous alcoves for sitting, resting and picture taking on the Boardwalk.
+Walking along the Boardwalk, you’ll notice there are numerous alcoves for sitting, resting and picture taking.
 Stroll out hundreds of yards over the ocean at any one of the two piers.
 It costs a few bucks, but you may be able to catch views of sharks and other marine life.
 Ample metered parking is available at 2nd Avenue North.
-Groupon for SkyWheel.
+Be sure to take your camera!

 Visit The Market Common.
 Laid out in a in a beautifully-designed urban village setting, The Market Common is a shopping and dining complex located at the old Myrtle Beach Air Force Base.
 It has everything from upscale shops and restaurants to ice cream and pizza.

 Visit Myrtle Beach State Park.
 Myrtle Beach State Park has a beach, picnic shelters, playground equipment, a nature center, a recreation area, and more.
-They also have a lot of educational programs, most of which are free with park admission ($5 for adults; $3.25 for SC seniors; $3 for kids age 6-15; free for kids 5 and younger).
+They also present educational programs, most of which are free with park admission ($8 for adults; $35 for SC seniors; $4 for kids age 6-15; free for kids 5 and younger).
 Click here for upcoming events.
 It is easily located between Myrtle Beach and Surfside Beach on Highway 17 Business.

 Explore Pawleys Island.
 25 miles south of Myrtle Beach, the little village of Pawleys Island holds its own magical charm.
 It is one of the oldest summer resorts on the east coast.
-Many mansions on former plantations still stand today, even through numerous hurricanes.
-A must-visit is the Pawleys Island Hammock Shop, where hammocks have been made by hand for over two centuries.
+Many plantation mansions still stand today, even through numerous hurricanes.
+A must visit is the Pawleys Island Hammock Shop, where hammocks have been made by hand for over two centuries.
 The quaint little shops around town are a far cry from the commercialized retail in Myrtle Beach.